The Local Lifting Property, Property FD, and stability of approximate representations: New examples of FD groups

 \begin{theorem} Let $M$ be a connected manifold of dimension at most $3$.
 If $\pi_1(M)$ is finitely generated, then it is FD. \end{theorem}

 Note that by Scott's core theorem \cite{scott:core}, finitely generated fundamental groups of $3$-manifolds are equivalently fundamental groups of compact $3$-manifolds.

 The proof of Theorem \ref{manifold fd} will require some deeper theory of $3$-manifold groups, we refer to \cite{3manifold} for a general overview.
 As in Example \ref{manifold lp}, we may assume that $M$ is a $3$-manifold.
-Our proof follows Kielak-Linton's proof that $3$-manifold groups are in Linnel's class $\mathcal{C}$ \cite{kielak:linton:manifolds} (which we used in Example \ref{manifold lp}) to reduce to the case of a closed aspherical manifold, and then the arguments of Friedl-L{\"u}ck \cite[Theorem 3.2(3)]{friedl:luck} for the closed aspherical case.
+Our proof follows Kielak--Linton's proof that $3$-manifold groups are in Linnel's class $\mathcal{C}$ \cite{kielak:linton:manifolds} (which we used in Example \ref{manifold lp}) to reduce to the case of a closed aspherical manifold, and then the arguments of Friedl--L{\"u}ck \cite[Theorem 3.2(3)]{friedl:luck} for the closed aspherical case.
 This almost entirely goes through, thanks in particular to our Corollary \ref{fd fp cor}, with the exception of \emph{closed graph manifolds}, which will need a more involved argument.

 \begin{proposition} Finitely generated virtually free-by-cyclic groups are FD. \end{proposition}

 \begin{proof} Linton shows in \cite[Theorem 1.2]{Linton:2025ac} that a finitely generated group of the form $F\rtimes \Z$ with $F$ countable and free embeds in a group of the form $F_0\rtimes \Z$, where now $F_0$ is a finitely generated free group.
 The group $F_0\rtimes \Z$ is FD by Theorem \ref{SS:semidirect} (or \cite[Theorem 2.8]{Lubotzky:2004xw}).
 Hence $F\rtimes \Z$ is also FD, by Remark \ref{rem:fd:subgroups}.
 Hence a virtually free-by-cyclic group is FD by Corollary \ref{virtually fd}. \end{proof}